cheolheil/ALIEN/README.md

 - `sim_funcs.py`: contains some simulation functions.
 - `strategy_lib.py`: a library of active learning strategies can be plugged into the active learning module.

+🗡️ Note: Currently, the active learning class does not support Physics-constrained Active Learning yet.
+It will be merged soon.
+For the implementation of Physics-constrained Active Learning, please refer to the simulation notebook `physcal_sim.ipynb` in the code.

 The code requires `scikit-learn > 1.0`.

 A simple implementation example is as follows.